jsenv/workflow/packages/jsenv-file-size-impact/readme.md

 _buildCommand_ parameter is a string representing the command to run in order to generate files.
 This parameter is optional with a default value of `"npm run-script build"`.
 You can pass `null` if you don't need to run a build command before computing file sizes.

-## fileSizeModulePath
+## fileSizeReportUrl

-_fileSizeModulePath_ is a string parameter representing an url relative to [rootDirectoryUrl](#rootDirectoryUrl) leading a module file.
-This file must contain a _generateFileSizeReport_ export.
+_fileSizeReportUrl_ is a string or an url parameter representing an url leading a module file.
+This file must export a fileSizeReport produced by _generateFileSizeReport_.

 ## filesOrdering